pmannle/phantom-manager/README.md

 }
 ```

-2. A customized rndrme.js file that will fit your configuration.
+2. A customized [rndr.me js](https://github.com/jed/rndr.me) file that will fit your configuration.
 There is an
    example rndrme.js file under lib/utils.
    The host configuration is where phantom-js requests the page from, so be
    sure to point it to your backend server.